-Used in many international brands in beauty creams and cosmetics, the efficiency and benefits of the thermal water has already been proved.
+Used in many international brands of beauty products and cosmetics, the efficacy and benefits of thermal spa water are well known.

-But what is thermal water and what is its real impact on the skin?
+But what is thermal spa water and what is its real impact on the skin?

-Flashback on the history of this water throughout ages and civilizations!
+Flashback on the history of this water throughout the ages and civilizations!

-Of course, these medicinal properties, these ‘’super powers’’, must be recognized by the National Medicine Academy.
+These medicinal properties, these ‘’super powers’’, must also be recognized by the National Medicine Academy of France.

-All of the many French thermal stations own unique and very specific waters which allow the treatment of specific medical diseases: skin problems (redness, irritations, skin dryness, eczema), joint pain, digestive tract treatments, and so on.
+All of the many French thermal spas have their own unique and very specific waters used for the treatment of specific medical conditions: skin problems (rashes, irritation, skin dryness, eczema), joint pain, digestive tract conditions etc.

-This particularity of each thermal water is linked to its geographical origin where the sources spout out.
-Even though the mystery is not solved, scientists can assert that the thermal water properties are coming from their underground natural environment.
+The properties of each thermal water are linked to their geographical origin and the locality of the springs.
+Even though some of the mystery remains, scientists confirm that thermal water properties arise from their underground natural environment.

-Rich in minerals and nutrients, the formula of the Actessens cream is using the unique composition of this water, to rebalance the pH of the skin, to accelerate its regeneration, to delay its aging and to maintain its tone.
+Rich in minerals and nutrients, the unique composition of the water used in Actessens cream balances the pH of the skin, accelerates regeneration, delays aging and maintains its tone.